Italian diaspora: Background of ancient Italian migrations

-The Italians of Odessa are mentioned for the first time in documents of the 13th century, when on the territory of the future Odessa, a city in southern Ukraine on the Black Sea, the anchorage of the Genoese commercial ships was placed, which was called "Ginestra", perhaps from name of the broom plant, very common in the steppes of the Black Sea.
-The influx of Italians in southern Ukraine grew particularly with the foundation of Odessa, which took place in 1794.
-All this was facilitated by the fact that at the helm of the newly founded capital of the Black Sea basin, there was a Neapolitan of Spanish origin, Giuseppe De Ribas, in office until 1797.
-In 1797 there were about 800 Italians in Odessa, equal to 10% of the total population: they were mostly traders and of Neapolitan, Genoese and Livorno sailors, who were later joined by artists, technicians, artisans, pharmacists and teachers.
+Italians of Odesa are mentioned for the first time in documents of the 13th century.
+The influx of Italians in southern Ukraine grew particularly with the foundation of Odesa, which took place in 1794.
+In 1797 there were about 800 Italians in Odesa, equal to 10% of the total population.
+For more than a century the Italians of Odesa greatly influenced the culture, art, industry, society, architecture, politics and economy of the city.
+Among the works created by the Italians of Odesa there were the Potemkin Stairs and the Odesa Opera and Ballet Theater.
+At the beginning of the 19th century the Italian language became the second official language in Odesa, after Russian.
+Until the 1870s, Odesa's Italian population grew steadily.
+From the following decade this growth stopped, and the decline of the Italian community in Odesa began.
+The reason was mainly one, namely the gradual integration into the Slavic population of Odesa, i.e. Russians and Ukrainians.
+Surnames began to be Russianized and Ukrainianized.
 The revolution of 1917 sent many of them to Italy, or to other cities in Europe.
-In Soviet times, only a few dozen Italians remained in Odessa, most of whom no longer knew their own language.
+In Soviet times, only a few dozen Italians remained in Odesa, most of whom no longer knew their own language.
 Over time they merged with the local population, losing the ethnic connotations of origin.
+They disappeared completely by World War II.

 The Italians of Crimea are a small ethnic minority residing in Crimea.
 Italians have populated some areas of Crimea since the time of the Republic of Genoa and the Republic of Venice.
 In 1783, 25,000 Italians immigrated to Crimea, which had been recently annexed by the Russian Empire.
 In 1830 and in 1870, two distinct migrations arrived in Kerch from the cities of Trani, Bisceglie and Molfetta.
 These migrants were peasants and sailors, attracted by the job opportunities in the local Crimean seaports and by the possibility to cultivate the nearly unexploited and fertile Crimean lands.
 After the October Revolution, many Italians were considered foreigners and were seen as an enemy.
 They therefore faced much repression.
 Between 1936 and 1938, during Stalin's Great Purge, many Italians were accused of espionage and were arrested, tortured, deported or executed.
 The few survivors were allowed to return to Kerch under Nikita Khrushchev's regency.
 Some families dispersed in other territories of Soviet Union, mainly in Kazakhstan and Uzbekistan.
 The descendants of the Italians of Crimea account today for 3,000 people, mainly residing in Kerch.